WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 -Select the unconfirmed (change) coin and click _Send selected coins_ -Paste the bitcoin address
 -Enter the label
--At the `Preview Transaction` dialog, click on _Change transaction fee or confirmation time_ and enter a high(er) fee than the original transaction
+-At the `Preview Transaction` dialog, click on _Change transaction fee or confirmation time_ and enter a high(er) fee rate than the original transaction
 -Send the transaction

 The CPFP fee bump has been done.
-Now wait until the transactions are confirmed.
+Now wait until both transactions are confirmed.

 :::tip The bump fee UX will be improved
-Currently it requires multiple steps, in the future there will be an easy click _bump fee_
+Currently it requires multiple steps, in the future there will be an easy click _Speed up transaction_.
 :::

 ### Why is there no `Send` button, only the `Receive` button is displayed?